 Descriptions

-USING PERLITE IN YOUR GARDEN Seed Starting It's used to start seeds or root cuttings as the drainage provided encourages rapid root production.
-Fine perlite can also be lightly scattered across your lawn's surface, where, over time, it'll work down into the soil and improve drainage.
+Perlite is used to start seeds or root cuttings, as its drainage encourages rapid root production.
+Fine perlite can also be lightly scattered across your lawn's surface, where, over time, it will work down into the soil and improve drainage.